Our Blog

 – targets: [‘monitoring.guidanz.com:9100’]

-So now the Composite docker-compose file will looks like below,
+The Composite docker-compose file will look like below:

 version: ‘3’